Mara O’Brien James

-Today, as an experienced and passionate leader and strategic thinker, Ms. Barth leads CARE Canada in fulfilling its mission to serve individuals and families in the poorest communities of the world.
-Leading the successful execution of CARE Canada’s strategic and business plans, Ms. Barth continues to position the organization for success in a constantly changing global environment, ensures the acquisition of timely and essential human and financial resources and actively engages in the governance of CARE Canada and CARE International.
+At CARE Canada, Mara is responsible for leading the organization in fulfilling its mission to serve individuals and families in the poorest communities of the world.
+Leading the successful execution of CARE Canada’s strategic and business plans, Mara continues to position the organization for success in a constantly changing global environment, ensures the acquisition of timely and essential human and financial resources and actively engages in the governance of CARE Canada and CARE International.

 Vice President, International Operations and Programs